NorthernWidget/NorthernWidget.github.io/_pages/tutorial.md

 ***Important note for Linux users:*** You must supply permissions to the Arduino IDE for it to be able to use the ICSP, or you will have to run it using `sudo`.
 The former option is better; the latter is easier in the moment.

-Otherwise, you may be uploading via a special device called an "in-circuit system programmer" (or just "in-system programmer, or "ISP") that attaches to a 2x3 header, with either 2.54 mm (0.1") or 1.27 mm (0.05") spacing.
+You may be uploading via a special device called an "in-circuit system programmer" (or just "in-system programmer, or "ISP") that attaches to a 2x3 header, with either 2.54 mm (0.1") or 1.27 mm (0.05") spacing.
 In this case, you may be:
 * uploading a bootloader, or
 * uploading firmware for a sensor.